aesokolowski/romecalc/README.md

 support different bases (especially for Arabic numerals), expand for list of arguments, Roman fractions

-doesn't even do as advertised yet -- works the easy way, 0 - 3999 base-10 Arabic numerals to Roman numerals
+doesn't even do as advertised yet -- works the easy way, 0 - 3999 base-10 Arabic numerals to Roman numerals but even that can't be piped or inserted (Mac) because the file/program will just take "Too many arguments."

 compile (GNU):